 I like to use a mix of water and cream or half-and-half.
 Throw in a pat of butter and stir it all together with a fork.
 Then place in the oven.
 The mixture will separate while baking, so after about 40 minutes remove the pan and stir gently to blend together.
 Then put it back in the oven for another 10-15 minutes.
 Remove from oven and stir gently again then allow the baked polenta to sit for a few minutes.

 After the baked polenta rests for about five minutes, I throw in a cup or so of Parmesan cheese.
 This is optional but I like the additional flavor and creaminess from the cheese.

 Stir in the cheese and you’re good to go.
 Serve this cheesy polenta with any roasted or grilled meat or even roasted vegetables for a meatless meal.
 Polenta is hearty and the texture is a cross between mashed potatoes and grits.
 I serve it with anything with which I would serve mashed potatoes.
 Try it—you will love it!

 - 1 cup coarse cornmeal

 - 2 cups heavy cream, or you can use all water, half-and-half, or milk

 - 1 teaspoon kosher salt

 - 1 cup grated Parmesan cheese

-Bake uncovered for 40 minutes.
+- Bake uncovered for 40 minutes.
 Remove from oven and stir.
-Mixture will appear separated.
-Return to oven for 10-15 minutes then remove and stir gently until mixed together.
+Mixture will appear separated with some dry cornmeal on the bottom.
+Mix it well and return to oven for another 15 minutes.
+Remove pot from oven and stir gently until completely mixed together.

 I used my deep cast iron skillet for this recipe.
 You can get one on Amazon: